thingweb/node-red-contrib-web-of-things/README.md

 ![Server Flow Example](screenshots/server-flow-example.png)

 The Thing Description required when the client uses a Thing is set in the thingDescriptions object of the global context.
-The member name is `<server name>::<Thing name>`.
+The member name is `<server name>::<Thing title>`.
-If you want to check the Thing Description, open the Context Data tab of Node-RED editor and press the refresh icon of the Global context to display it.
+If you want to check the Thing Description, open the Context Data tab of the Node-RED editor and press the refresh icon of the Global context to display it.

 ![Reference TD](screenshots/reference-td.png)

-Currently, the supported binding types are http, coap, and mqtt.
+Currently, the supported binding types are HTTP, CoAP, and MQTT.
 As shown in the table below, each of these types of bindings has its own available/unavailable functions.
 Available functions are denoted by `✓` and unavailable functions are denoted by `-`.

 | |http|coap|mqtt|
 | :---: | :--- | :--- | :--- |